corda/samples-kotlin/Tokens/stockpaydividend/README.md

 ##### On WayneCo node console:

-Issue Stock `TEST` with liniearID `6116560b-c78e-4e13-871d-d666a5d032a3` matching configuration in Bridging Authority.
+Issue Stock `TEST` with linearID `6116560b-c78e-4e13-871d-d666a5d032a3` matching configuration in Bridging Authority.

 ```bash
 start CreateAndIssueStock \